Turmeric for Mood & Emotional Wellness: Research Overview

 How Inflammation & Oxidative Stress Relate to Mood

-Modern research suggests that mood and emotional health may be affected by more than just neurotransmitters alone.
-In particular, studies have explored how:
+Modern research suggests that mood and emotional health may be affected by more than neurotransmitters alone.
+In particular, studies have explored how the following may collectively influence how people feel from day to day:

 Because curcumin is studied for its potential effects on inflammatory and antioxidant pathways, it has become a compound of interest in mood-related research.